aaronsb/memory-graph/docs/humanPerspectiveUseCases.md

 "What command do we use to test our changes locally?"

+#### 7. Alternative Approach: Learning by Doing (The Efficiently Lazy Method)

+For the creatively efficient (or is that efficiently lazy?) developers among us—you know who you are—here's a more hands-off approach that lets the AI do the heavy lifting:

+"Hey AI, implement this feature for me using our GitHub workflow.
+Create a branch, make the code changes, test it, and prep a PR."

+After the AI has done all the work (while you enjoy your coffee), simply ask it to document what it learned:

+"Now that you've done all that work, create a memory domain called 'github-workflow-experience' and document everything you just did.
+You're the one who did it, so you might as well remember it too!"

+This brilliantly lazy approach has several advantages:
+- The AI does the work AND takes the notes (efficiency at its finest)
+- The documented workflow reflects actual usage patterns (no theoretical nonsense)
+- You get to claim credit for being "efficiently resourceful" rather than "avoiding documentation"
+- Future-you will thank present-you for this stroke of genius

+When you need this information later, just ask:

+"Remember that time I cleverly had you implement that feature?
+What did you learn about our GitHub workflow?"

+This "I'll watch you do it" approach is perfect for those of us who believe the best learning happens through observation—especially when someone else is doing the work.
+Work smarter, not harder!

+*Note: I came up with this approach during what I like to call a "strategic thinking session" (others might call it "procrastinating on documentation").
+You're welcome.*

 ## Personal Knowledge Management

 You can teach the AI to help organize your personal knowledge and learning.
 Here's how to guide it through this process.